pawurb/zcache/README.md

 In the above example, the async function `write` can periodically refresh price fetched from an URL.
 The advantage of `read` over `fetch` is that it's not `async`, so it's possible to use it in non-async parts of your application.

+## Status

-But `read` and `write` are a fancy wrappers over `unsafe` mutable static variable, so proceed with caution.
+All these methods are just fancy wrappers over `unsafe` mutable static variable, so proceed with caution.
+Data races in multithreaded environments are expected.
+But, since I'm using it only for caching, so I assumed it's acceptable.

-I'm using `zache` in a production app, but please treat it as proof of concept.
+I'm using `zcache` in a production app, but please treat it as proof of concept.
 I have limited Rust experience, so feedback is appreciated.